dcao/website/blog/2026-06-06--digital-ideas/index.md

 actually" of it all).
 Again, this is a kind of social curb cut effect---because we feel comfortable and affirmed in the space, those of us normally less inclined to speak on our hot takes feel empowered to do so.

+Part of that is honoring the messy and "ugly" feelings of marginalization and the academy: there's lots of discourse around making space for care and rest, but what about for hatred and rage?
+It is those uglier feelings that were the most cathartic to share in.
+Much of what I got out of the week was hearing from other computer science survivors---folks in or graduated from computing programs---who gave me the language to articulate the experience of alienation from being in computing.
+The lived experience of being in this kind of field is incredibly hard to articulate, and it was a shared, lived hatred and anger that sutured us together and bound us in community.
+In my own personal life I've been trying to let myself be messy around others---to trust that I will be held even if I communicate in a way that's unformed, unpolished, and potentially sharp to the touch.
+And it was beautiful getting see other folks taking the leap of faith to hate!
+To not try to predict beforehand if it would be safe or socially acceptable to do so and just express themselves in their rawest form.
+And to watch other folks, myself included, feel empowered to hate in the space they

 When Chris and I were processing this afterwards, we were reflecting on what it means that we've been able to find an academic space that makes us feel like we